The Gatehouse Mausoleum

 The Gatehouse Mausoleum is a building located in Parkville, Melbourne, Australia.

 It was designed by Philip Harmer of Harmer Architecture, and sits tucked under the existing historical gatehouse along College Crescent in Parkville.
 It was constructed in 2004 and took 9 months to complete.

 It is the fourth mausoleum built by Harmer Architecture, built to extend the Melbourne General Cemetery, the first modern burial site in Melbourne with over 500,000 interments since its inception in the 1850s.
-The Gatehouse Mausoleum adds an addition 618 burial spaces and was designed with Melbourne Italian community in mind.
+The Gatehouse Mausoleum adds an addition 618 burial spaces.

 The adjacent gate to which it connects was built by John Growler from 1934 to 1935 and opens onto College Crescent.